ceteongvanness/VSTS-DevOps-Labs/eclipse/readme.md

     docker attach vstsagent
     ```

-## Clone MyShuttle2 from VSTS with Eclipse
+## Exercise 3: Clone MyShuttle from VSTS with Eclipse

 Next, we will clone the two repositories that we have in VSTS, to a local Git repository

 1. In the Team Explorer Everywhere panel, choose **Git Repositories** and then select the **MyShuttle2** repo in the team project and right-click the repo and select **Import Repository**

     ![Select the VSTS repo](images/eclipse-select-repo.png "Select the VSTS repo")

     ![Select the VSTS repo](images/eclipse-select-repo2.png "Select the VSTS repo")